Skip to Content

 This program’s accelerated options and practical emphasis on teaching and transforming gifted education offer educators an opportunity to make an immediate impact.

-Through the program’s courses, students acquire skills, knowledge, and research for teaching, mentoring, and leadership in advanced/gifted education.
-Students complete courses in areas such as emerging frameworks for gifted education, leadership in gifted education, creative teaching and learning, contextual factors in advanced/gifted education, curriculum depth and complexity, mentoring, and more.
+Through this program’s courses, students acquire skills, knowledge, and research for teaching, mentoring, leadership, and effecting change in advanced/gifted education and general education.
+Students complete courses in areas such as emerging frameworks for gifted education, leadership in gifted education, creative teaching and learning, contextual factors in advanced/gifted education, curriculum depth and complexity, mentoring across the life span, and more.
 An elective course offers students an opportunity to explore an additional area of interest.

-Program graduates are well-prepared for a variety of career opportunities, such as advanced/gifted education specialist; advanced/gifted education coordinator; advanced-learning instructional coach; and classroom teacher with enhanced skills for nurturing the creativity and talents of all students.
+Program graduates are well-prepared for a variety of career opportunities.
+Examples include: advanced/gifted education specialist; advanced/gifted education coordinator; and advanced-learning coach.
+The program is also well suited for general education classroom teachers and fine arts teachers who want to enhance their knowledge and skills for nurturing the creativity and talents of all students.

 • 30 credit hours